The Postpartum Sex Issue We Need To Talk About

 There are so many “shoulds” surrounding new motherhood, and like many first-timers, I measured myself against those ideals.
 I should feel that breastfeeding was a transcendent experience (it was fine); I should instinctively know what my baby wants (there weren’t many possibilities, and I still blew it sometimes); and I should instantly feel this unshakable bond of love that would give me the strength to lift cars off my children should the situation call for it (the love was there, for sure, but any strength I had I used to lug my breast pump to work when I went back).
 Was not being up for intimacy on the doctor-approved timetable just another way I was falling short in this new role I chose for myself?

 It wasn’t, but I had no way of knowing that my reaction to the thought of intercourse six weeks after delivery was much more the norm than I imagined.
 How could I have?
-My mom friends and I discussed baby poop color and the challenges of pumping milk in an open workspace, not sex.
+My mum friends and I discussed baby poop colour and the challenges of pumping milk in an open workspace, not sex.
 As for my doctor, he was focused on what was between my legs, and not between my ears.
-In my new mom haze, I didn’t quite process that he was issuing a physical all-clear for vaginal intercourse — not a recommendation that I hop to it.
+In my new mum haze, I didn’t quite process that he was issuing a physical all-clear for vaginal intercourse — not a recommendation that I hop to it.

 The truth is, despite the fact that the six-week mark is when doctors generally give the go-ahead for postpartum sex, many, if not most, women* seem to feel as I did about getting back into it at the time of their postpartum checkup.
 In an ongoing study in Ireland, which has the same six-week checkup recommendation as we have in the U.S., women were asked three months after delivery if they’d resumed some form of sexual activity, and 22% still hadn’t.
 A good chunk had given it a go at five to eight weeks (47%), citing reasons such as “wanting to check if everything still worked” and “because I knew he wanted to have sex,” according to Deirdre O’Malley, the clinical midwife and PhD candidate conducting the research — not necessarily because they had a sexual itch they needed to scratch.